AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025270257

 Abstract

-An integrated framework combining Finite Element Analysis (FEA) and Artificial Neural Networks (ANN) is presented to enhance the prediction and design of bioprinted scaffolds.
-By leveraging the strengths of data-driven learning and physics-based simulations, the hybrid approach (ANN + FEA) achieves superior predictive accuracy and generalization compared to standalone approaches.
-Validation against experimental results demonstrates that a single ANN model yields a relative error of 5.17% when predicting scaffold Young’s modulus.
-Incorporating FEA simulation based on ANN-predicted geometry and material properties reduces the relative error to 4.72%, representing an 8.6% improvement.
-The framework also enables the accurate simulation for unseen combinations of printing parameters located far from the experimental data manifold, reducing prediction errors from 14.2% (ANN-only) to 5.7% (hybrid).
+An integrated framework combining finite element analysis (FEA) and artificial neural networks (ANN) is presented to enhance the prediction and design of bioprinted scaffolds.
+By leveraging the strengths of data-driven learning and physics-based simulations, the hybrid approach (ANN + FEA) achieved superior predictive accuracy and generalization compared to standalone approaches.
+Validation against experimental results demonstrated that a single ANN model yields a relative error of 5.17% when predicting the scaffold’s Young’s modulus.
+Incorporating FEA simulation based on ANN-predicted geometry and material properties reduced the relative error to 4.72%, representing an 8.6% improvement.
+The framework also enables accurate simulation of unseen combinations of printing parameters located far from the experimental data manifold, reducing prediction errors from 14.2% (ANN-only) to 5.7% (hybrid).
 By integrating predictive modeling, simulation, and data augmentation, this approach offers an efficient pathway for optimizing scaffold designs and accelerating the development of biomaterials with tailored mechanical performance.

 Keywords